 What Type of Soil should I use?

 Vegetables are easy to grow in pots because they don’t require much attention once planted.
 However, like many plants, they do need proper care to thrive.
-For example, they need enough drainage holes to keep excess moisture out of the root zone.
+For example, they need enough drainage holes to remove excess moisture from the root zone.
 They also need good air circulation around the roots.
 This helps prevent disease and encourages healthy growth.

 The type of soil used in vegetable containers varies depending on what you plan to plant.
 If you want to grow tomatoes, peppers, eggplant, cucumbers, melons, squash, onions, garlic, herbs, lettuce, spinach, etc., use a medium-firm, free-draining potting mix.

-Choose a loose, sandy loam soil mix if you want to grow leafy greens such as collards, mustard, endive, arugula, bok choi, romaine, or spinach.
-Loose soils hold nutrients better than compacted ones, and they provide ample aeration.
+Choose a loose, sandy loam soil mix to grow leafy greens such as collards, mustard, endive, arugula, bok choi, romaine, or spinach.
+Loose soils hold nutrients better than compacted ones, providing ample aeration.

 For root crops, such as beetroot, carrots, parsnip, rutabaga, horseradish, ginger, yams, sweet potato, swede, turnip, or parsley, opt for a deep, rich, well-composted soil mix.
 These types of soils retain moisture longer than others, allowing roots to develop properly.